Some advice for students. Updated for 2025.

 You can build a whole full-stack app in a summer from scratch with no programming knowledge.

-In 2024, the tech job market is, by many metrics, worse than it was pre-COVID in 2019.
+In 2024-25, the tech job market is, by many metrics, worse than it was pre-COVID in 2019 and prior in the tech boom era.
 There are ebbs and flows in economies and in life.

 what if i never get an internship?

-Software is an interesting field where you can demonstrate hirability signal without a typical path (especially depending on the atypicality of the company).
+Software is a unique field where you can demonstrate hirability signal without a typical path (especially depending on the atypicality of the company).

 It is likely that your dream job company has taken candidates without any typical CS internships and sometimes without even a relevant CS degree.

-There are many environments to cultivate the same degree of knowledge and intuition and experience as an internship, often with much more freedom and flexibility.
+There are many environments to cultivate similar insights and experience as an internship, often with much more freedom and flexibility.

 - you do not like programming and computing and would be rather doing something else.